Credits & influences

 k6 — the model

-(constant-vus, ramping-vus, constant-arrival-rate, ramping-arrival-rate,
+constant-arrival-rate, ramping-arrival-rate, per-vu-iterations,

-per-vu-iterations, shared-iterations, externally-controlled), the
+shared-iterations, externally-controlled), the open/closed load distinction,

-open/closed load distinction, the four metric types (Counter, Gauge, Rate,
+four metric types (Counter, Gauge, Rate, Trend), thresholds as pass/fail gates

 Apache JMeter — the arsenal